tewhey-lab/MPRA_oligo_barcode_pipeline/setup/README.md

 ### `fill_MPRAmatch_json.sh`

+This script provides an easy method to fill out the input JSON needed for `MPRAmatch` to run.
+Below is an explanation of the variables to fill out to make it work.

   - `PROJ`  : "Your project name"
   - `FLOC`  : "<path/to/general/project/folder/${PROJ}>" (Should not contain a "/" at the end)
   - `OUT`   : "${PROJ}_\<suffix>" (The prefix for all files that will be written)